zaiisao/Documentation/en/Signaling/signal_web.md

->  You can skip generating the token in a test environment by setting *token* to <code>_no_need_token</code>.
+>  You can skip generating the token in a test environment by setting *token* to `_no_need_token`.
 However, Agora does not recommend this in a production environment.
-By default, if you are already logged in, the <code>login</code> call will be ignored.
-To cancel the previous login, call <code>logout</code> first without having to wait until it is successfully executed.
-The system will stop reconnecting to the server, if either <code>reconnect_count</code> or <code>reconnect_time</code> is reached.
+By default, if you are already logged in, the `login` call will be ignored.
+To cancel the previous login, call `logout` first without having to wait until it is successfully executed.
+The system will stop reconnecting to the server, if either `reconnect_count` or `reconnect_time` is reached.

 #### Sets the System Log（setDoLog）